TheOdinProject/curriculum/JS101/code-structure.md

 There are many different opinions on what constitutes great JavaScript code.
 The most important thing is just that you're consistent.
 The war between coders that use tabs and coders that use spaces to indent their code is so engrained that [it's essentially a joke by now](https://www.youtube.com/watch?v=SsoOG6ZeyUI), but it doesn't _really_ matter as long as you're consistent.

 ### Rules of Thumb

 Structural:
- * Place all the 'workings' of your app in one place.
-This means function calls, important variable assignments (or reassignment), and any other lines crucial to understanding your code.
-With good naming, this can make your app read like a continuous story instead of a bunch of sentences split up through a phone book. (see example)

 * Functions should only do ONE thing!
 Functions should rarely get to more than 10 lines.. and most functions should easily fit in 5-6 lines.
 If your functions are regularly stretching longer than that then you should consider trying to break them down a bit.
 * Within a single file - organize variables, functions, objects, ... in a way that makes sense so you don't have to rescan the whole file all the time.

   Naming:

 * All names of things describe what they do, even if it means having really long names.
-  - `validateCreditCardNumber()` is _much_ easier to understand than `validateNumber()` or worse `validate()`
+  * `validateCreditCardNumber()` is _much_ easier to understand than `validateNumber()` or worse `validate()`
-  - this is infinitely easier if your functions actually only do one thing.
+  * this is infinitely easier if your functions actually only do one thing.
 * Write helpful error messages
- * Decide on and stick to a naming convention. ie. camelCase or under_scores, var forty_two = 42, ...
+* Decide on and stick to a naming convention. ie. camelCase or under\_scores, var forty\_two = 42, ...

   Syntax:

- * Use [prettier.js](https://github.com/prettier/prettier) to make your coding style consistent. (white space, code blocks, functions, ... visually consistent).
+* Use [prettier.js](https://github.com/prettier/prettier) to make your coding style consistent. \(white space, code blocks, functions, ... visually consistent\).
 There are plugins for it in most major code editors.
   * Phrase things in the most clear way, not the most 'elegant' or short way.
 No one will care how brilliant you are when they're 15 minutes in and just starting to understand your code.

 # Your Assignment